40 Best Things to Do With Kids on the Lower East Side

 If you're looking to see America's melting pot reputation in action, take a family trip to the Lower East Side.
 In the late 19th and early 20th centuries, the neighborhood's tenements housed waves of immigrants from a variety of backgrounds, notably Germans, Italians, and Eastern European Jews.
 Although this Manhattan neighborhood has undergone a major transformation in recent years, with spots for knishes and cannoli being replaced by craft cocktail bars and boutique hotels, there are still remnants of its multicultural history that are great fun to discover with kids.

 Of course there are cool, new kid-friendly attractions, too, including a pair of cat cafés, the New Museum, which offers FREE admission for children under age 19, and much more.
-Situated from Houston Street to Canal Street/East Broadway between the Bowery the East River, the Lower East Side is small enough for families to explore on foot in one day, and boasts lots of places to play, both indoors and out.
-Read on for 40 places to explore in this culturally rich neighborhood.
+Stretching from Houston Street to Canal Street and East Broadway between the Bowery and the East River, the Lower East Side is small enough for families to explore on foot in one day, and boasts lots of places to play, both indoors and out.
+Read on for 40 places to explore in this culturally rich, uniquely New York neighborhood.